mahekp05/character-search/frontend/README.md

-# Character Search
+# Product Search

-A full-stack search application for discovering fictional characters based on personality traits, descriptions, and keywords.
+A full-stack product search application for browsing and discovering products by name, brand, category, color, price, description, and tags.

 ## Overview

-Character Search allows users to explore characters from books, movies, television shows, and other media through a searchable database.
-Rather than searching only by name, users can discover characters using personality traits, behaviors, and descriptive keywords.
+Product Search allows users to explore a searchable product database through simple keywords and filters.
+Instead of searching only by exact product name, users can discover products using descriptive terms, styles, colors, brands, or categories.

 Examples:

-* "ambitious"
+* "black dress"
-* "bookish"
+* "Zara"
-* "emotionally guarded"
+* "summer tops"
-* "optimistic leader"
+* "under 50"
+* "minimal neutral basics"

-The project is being built to explore full-stack application development, database design, search systems, and information retrieval.
+This project is being built to explore full-stack application development, database design, search systems, product discovery, and recommendation-style features.

 ## Tech Stack